mp3202/lab1-starter/README.md

 2. Verify that it is empty by printing the `Count` property of the list out to the console.

 ## Task 7
-Answer the following TWO questions by typing your answers right here in `README.md`.
+Answer the following question by typing your answers right here in `README.md`.

-1. What is the purpose of the `using` directive?

-    Replace this text with your response.

-2. What is the difference between a `for` loop and a `foreach` loop?
+1. What is the difference between a `for` loop and a `foreach` loop?

     Replace this text with your response.